bebold92/bebold92.github.io/_posts/2016-11-09-network-traffic-tutorial.md

 After that, we now want to look at what that call consist of.
 For Snowplow there is two primary types of calls, pageviews and structured events.
 When **"e=pv"** that is a pageview and will show up in the backend as a page.
 When **"e=se"** that is a structured event.
 This is what we are searching for right now.
 Below I go through several different calls to show some examples of the information that is collected.

-In the case of the structured events, there is normally three different values associated that call.
+In the case of the structured events, there is normally three different values associated to that call.
 Those three values are Catagory, Action, and Label.
 They will appear in a hierarchical order in the database, the table below shows how each value matches with the network call.

 {:class="mbtablestyle"}
 | Values   | Paramaters |